-Don’t wing it this summer – take a look at our guide to taking your e-cigs on vacation!
+Don’t take any chances this summer – take a look at our guide to taking your e-cigs on holiday!

 You may spend the summer looking for the hottest spots to relax and get your tan on, but make sure you look out for your e-cig!
-Excessive heat isn’t good for your blu as it may harm both the battery and the e-liquid.
+The heat isn’t good for it as it can harm both the battery and the e-liquid.

-If left out in the heat for too long, the flavor of your e-liquid may change, leaving you with a vape that’s not up to our standards!
-If left out in the heat for too long, your e-liquid may become a lot runnier than you’d normally expect, and this can affect the way that it’s vaporized.
+When heated up, the flavour of your e-liquid can change, leaving you with a vape that nobody’s gonna want!
+The heat can also leave your e-liquid a lot runnier than you’d normally expect, and this can affect the way that it’s vaporized.

-If you let your battery heat up too much you might find that your battery won’t hold as much charge as it used to.
-The heat can affect the cell in your battery, so try to keep it out of the sun.
+If you let your battery heat up over 38°C, you might find that your battery won’t hold as much charge as it used to.
+The heat can affect the cells in your battery, so try to keep it out of the sun.
 It’s not just direct sunlight that can damage it though, and leaving it in a hot car can also damage the battery.
-If you’re at the beach, make sure you keep your e-cig under your sun umbrella or in a bag.
+If you’re at the beach, you might even want to keep your e-cig in a plastic bag inside a cooler.